docker/docs/docker-hub/builds/advanced.md

 `hooks/build`, `hooks/test`, or `hooks/push` and include commands that the
 builder process can execute, such as `docker` and `bash` commands (prefixed appropriately with `#!/bin/bash`).

-These hooks will be running on an instance of [Amazon Linux](https://aws.amazon.com/es/amazon-linux-ami/), a distro based on Ubuntu, which includes interpreters such as Perl and Python and utilities such as `git` or `curl`.
+These hooks will be running on an instance of [Amazon Linux](https://aws.amazon.com/amazon-linux-ami/){:target="_blank" rel="noopener" class="_"}, a distro based on Ubuntu, which includes interpreters such as Perl and Python and utilities such as `git` or `curl`.
 Please check the link above for the full list.

 ## Custom build phase hooks